MarcusQuist/Portfolio/README.md

 # Distributed_Systems
 A project consisting of different distributed system architectures written in Java.

+# Distrubted Auction house
+A project consisting of a client-server architecture written as part of a final exam within the Mobile and Distributed Systems course.

 # PWC Case
 Instructions on how to use the implementations are written in the PDF attached to the email conversation.